WikiStipendiya: Sub-projects

+A total of seven weeklong camps were organized over the course of the project.
+Two of the camps were thematically modeled around Hogwarts, the fictional boarding school of magic for students in J. K. Rowling's Harry Potter series.

 Results

-On December 20, 2022, the first phase of WikiStipendiya came to a close.
-By the completion of the first phase, the number of articles on the Uzbek Wikipedia had surpassed 216,000.
-In total, nearly 77,000 articles were created during period from May to December 2022.
+By the completion of the first phase of WikiStipendiya on 20 December 2022, the number of articles on the Uzbek Wikipedia had surpassed 216,000.
+In total, nearly 77,000 articles were created during the period from May to December 2022.
 WikiStipendiya also resulted in significant growth of active users on the Uzbek Wikipedia.
 As of January 2023, a majority of new users that began to contribute during the contest remained active.

+During the second phase of the project, which ran from 1 June 2023 to 30 November 2023, around 8,000 new articles were created, with the total number of articles exceeding 247,000 by the end of November 2023.
+In addition, a large number of files were uploaded to Wikimedia Commons, particularly photographs of settlements and heritage sites taken during WikiTours to 12 out of the 14 administrative divisions of Uzbekistan.
+The second phase also involved a translation edit-a-thon to encourage the creation of content related to Uzbekistan in other Wikipedias as well as a quality-content edit-a-thon to promote the creation of good and featured articles on the Uzbek Wikipedia.

-WikiStipendiya also contributed to a revival of the Wikipedia in the Karakalpak language, which is spoken mostly in the republic of Karakalpakstan in western Uzbekistan.
-The project had remained largely inactive before 2022.
+WikiStipendiya also contributed to a revival of the Wikipedia in the Karakalpak language, which is spoken mostly in Karakalpakstan in western Uzbekistan.
+The Karakalpak Wikipedia had remained largely inactive before 2022.

+However, the project also resulted in a large number of poor-quality, machine-translated articles, as the organizers prioritized rapid article growth.
+According to long-term contributors, this harmed the project's reputation as a trustworthy source.